Even though guys can’t get pregnant, it’s important for everyone to know about emergency contraception.

-- Levonorgestrel (1.5mg pills): Plan B One-Step™, Next Choice One Dose®, My Way®, AfterPill™ are available over-the-counter without a prescription.
-The package insert says to use it within 3 days (72 hours) but it has been shown to be effective up to 5 days after unprotected intercourse.
+- Levonorgestrel (1.5mg pills) Plan B One-Step™, Next Choice One Dose®, My Way®, AfterPill™ .
+These are available over-the-counter without a prescription.
+The directions says to use it within 3 days (72 hours) although it has some effect in preventing pregnancy to 5 days after unprotected intercourse.
 EC is most effective the earlier it is taken.
-This method is less effective on day 5.
+This method is less effective on day 5 than day 1.

 - Ulipristal acetate (30mg) includes Ella™ (urlipristal acetate or UPA).
 This is one pill (one dose) that can be taken up to 5 days (120 hours) after unprotected intercourse.
 A prescription is often needed for this pill, but in some states a pharmacist can dispense Ella™ without a prescription.
 In all states, you can call your PCP to get a prescription called in or you may want to ask your PCP for a prescription in case you need it in the future.
 Some practices may recommend you get a pregnancy test before you take it.
 Ella™ can also be purchased online after a telephone consultation; however, it is likely to be more expensive and you may need to factor in overnight shipping.
 Please be aware that online pharmacies cannot mail Ella™ to certain states including: Arkansas, Missouri, North Carolina, and Oregon.

-- Copper T IUD Paraguard®: This is a copper intrauterine device (IUD) that can be inserted into a woman’s uterus within 5 days of unprotected intercourse for emergency contraception and then provides contraception for up to 10 years.
+- Copper Intrauterine Device: Copper T IUD ParaGard®: This is a copper intrauterine device (IUD) that can be inserted into a woman’s uterus within 5 days of unprotected intercourse for emergency contraception and then provides contraception for up to 10 years.
 It is the most effective option.
 All women need to see a health care provider for placement of the IUD.

-- Other Oral Contraceptive Pills: Some oral contraceptive pills may be prescribed in two high does (12 hours apart) by a health care provider.
+- Other Oral Contraceptive Pills: Some oral contraceptive pills may be prescribed in two high doses (12 hours apart) by a health care provider.
 This type of EC must be taken within 72 hours of unprotected intercourse.
 However, this form of EC is the least effective, and cause a women to experience nausea and vomiting.

 When should a woman use emergency contraception?